yankcrime/docker-puppet/README.md

 # Building Docker images using Puppet

+## _NB:_ The below is now out of date, as the stuff in this repository makes use of Puppet's official container image build module - see https://github.com/puppetlabs/puppetlabs-image_build.
+This module largely abstracts away the complexity below and makes things a fair bit more convenient.

 This repository tracks files necessary to build my personal Docker images using Puppet to manage configuration.
 There's a corresponding blog post that goes into a bit more detail here: http://dischord.org/2016/09/10/more-on-docker-and-puppet/

 ## Overview